ros-industrial/industrial_training/gh_pages/_source/session3/ros2/3-Build-a-MoveIt-Package.md

     install(DIRECTORY config launch DESTINATION share/${PROJECT_NAME})
     ```

- 1. Rebuild the workspace:
+ 1. Rebuild the workspace (`colcon build`) and test a launch file to see if the new package loads without errors:

     ```
-    cd ~/ros2_ws
+    source ~/ros2_ws/install/setup.bash
-    colcon build
+    ros2 launch myworkcell_moveit_config myworkcell_planning_execution.launch.py
     ```

-    Remember any change to the configuration or launch files requires a rebuild to take effect unless the `--symlink-install` option is used with `colcon build`.
+> _Don't worry too much about how to use RViz.
+We'll work through that in the next exercise._